Professors: Stephen Angle; Lori Gruen, Chair; Steven Horst; Joseph T. Rouse Jr.

 - Advanced course requirement.
 All students must complete at least two advanced courses, in any area, during their junior or senior years.

-- No more than two credits taken abroad and no more than two credits outside the department.
+- No more than two credits taken abroad and no more than two credits outside the department will count toward the major.
 The combined total of these credits may not exceed three.

 Because philosophy ranges over subjects in other disciplines, such as economics, government, mathematics, physics, psychology, and religion, students considering philosophy as a major field are strongly advised to choose a balanced combination of solid liberal arts courses conforming to Wesleyan expectations for generalization.